tmesposito/GoBike-Stats/README.md

 ### How to Use ###
 The main document is GoBike_ride_stats.ipynb, a Jupyter notebook that walks through various explorations and visualizations of system usage, including: ridership numbers, ride times, gender splits, and station use.

 That notebook depends on raw data that *are not included* here.
-Please download the public "...-fordgobike-tripdata.csv" files directly from the Bay Wheels website (https://www.lyft.com/bikes/bay-wheels/system-data) and place them in the same directory as GoBike_ride_stats.ipynb.
+Please download the public "...-tripdata.csv" files directly from the Bay Wheels website (https://www.lyft.com/bikes/bay-wheels/system-data) and place them in the same directory as GoBike_ride_stats.ipynb.

 **Creator:** Tom Esposito, espos13@gmail.com, http://w.astro.berkeley.edu/~tesposito/